ramiropolla/ascii-jpeg/README.md

 Both `libjpeg-turbo` and `FFmpeg` will happily decode the image up to the last coefficient necessary to complete the full image, and ignore the remaining data as garbage.

-### EOF marker
+### EOI marker

-While theoretically JPEG requires an `EOF` (End of Image) marker to determine where the file ends, the vast majority of JPEG decoders will be fine if that marker is not present, or even if there is a lot of garbage after the last decoded DCT coefficient.
+While theoretically JPEG requires an `EOI` (End of Image) marker to determine where the file ends, the vast majority of JPEG decoders will be fine if that marker is not present, or even if there is a lot of garbage after the last decoded DCT coefficient.

-`ascii.jpeg` does include an `EOF` marker at the end, but it probably doesn't need to.
+`ascii.jpeg` does include an `EOI` marker at the end, but it probably doesn't need to.

 ### All-one Huffman codes